'Hard to see the light at the end of the tunnel' | UT students unable to move into off-campus apartments

 Weinman chose the latter.

-"I definitely feel like we're getting compensated pretty fairly given circumstances.
-But that's mostly just because I have three other people that I can split that expense with," said Weinman.
+"I definitely feel like we're getting compensated pretty fairly, given [the] circumstances.
+But that's mostly just because I have three other people that I can split that expense with," Weinman said.

 J.R.
 Cardenas chose the option to stay at a hotel but said on Sept.
 22, he was notified the hotel would not be able to accommodate students any longer and they would be moved to a different hotel even farther from campus.

-"People that are at the AC [hotel], which happens to be were most people who chose a hotel can choose to be just because that's really, really close to campus, so for those people, I don't know what they're going to do," said Cardenas.
+"People that are at the AC [hotel], which happens to be were most people who chose a hotel can choose to be just because that's really, really close to campus, so for those people, I don't know what they're going to do," Cardenas said.

 Both Cardenas and Weinman said they think they are getting compensated fairly, but not having a permanent place to stay has made their situations difficult.

 "It's definitely actually disappointing.
-I mean, I feel kind of like at the time I was ignorant for not knowing the risks involved in signing up for an apartment that wasn't – that was still under construction," said Weinman.
+I mean, I feel kind of like at the time I was ignorant for not knowing the risks involved in signing up for an apartment that wasn't – that was still under construction," Weinman said.

-Cardenas added, "At this point, I don't know if it's worth the money being homeless, like, the fact that I can't go to my apartment whenever I want to or, you know, I can't sleep in my own bed, and it's been almost a month and a half now that I can't sleep in my own bed."
+"At this point, I don't know if it's worth the money being homeless, like, the fact that I can't go to my apartment whenever I want to or, you know, I can't sleep in my own bed.
+And it's been almost a month and a half now that I can't sleep in my own bed," Cardenas added.

-KVUE reached out to the leasing office on Sunday through phone and email about the sitation.
+KVUE reached out to the leasing office on Sunday, via phone and email, about the situation.
 A person who answered the phone said no one was available to comment and we would have to wait to speak to a manager on a weekday when one is at the office.

 Students said the next update they are supposed to receive about the move-in date is on Sept.
 26.